An Order for Managers of Land of Infrastructure (OMLI) can set requirements for:

 - infrastructure managers (or similar duty holders).

-The requirements relate to how the land or infrastructure should be:
+The requirements relate to how the land or infrastructure needs to be:

 These obligations supplement and operate alongside with the general environmental duty (GED) and other obligations in the Environment Protection Act 2017 (the Act).